giovana-morais/giovana-morais.github.io/_posts/2021-02-09-deteccao_onsets.md

 Muito obrigada!

 # Referências
-Bello, Julio.
+Bello, Juan Pablo.
 A Tutorial on Onset Detection

 Lecher, Alexander.
 An Introduction to Audio Content Analysis